-She was startled at hearing all this.
+Dona was startled at hearing all this.
 Turns out she was working with leather, designing for a local bison Leather furniture company.
 Even crazier was that she had just started designing bags.
-She did not sew, for that aspect she turned to local artisans to bring her ideas to life.
+However she did not sew , for that aspect she turned to local artisans to bring her ideas to life.

 I remember the moment vividly when she showed me her bags and the most precious leather doll.
 I am fairly certain I squealed with delight at her creations.
 I admired what she had started.
 We immediately bonded over an obvious shared aesthetic as well as a true love and appreciation for artisan craftsmanship.

 Over the following weeks, during the evenings we continued to get to know each other and when the yoga training ended she made me an offer.
 Move to Hotchkiss, stay at her home and join her in working at the bison leather furniture company.
 Turns out they needed someone who knew how to sew and use an industrial sewing machine.
 All this with the idea that from scraps of leather acquired from our "day job" we could try our hand at bag makin'.

 I said yes to this most unexpected snd fortuitious opportunity.
 I could not ignore the signs that pointed me to start anew in this small, beautiful rural town - brimming with more promise of opportunities than have ever surfaced in Philadelphia.
 I returned to Philly just long enough to pack my car, then drive westward & onward.
-And so it began, my westernly journey.
+And so it began, my westerly journey.

 I don’t live in Hotchkiss anymore and Dona is no longer my business partner but I will never forget how this venture started, where it started and of course with whom it started.